Boston (album): Recording and production

-That spring, Boylan returned to Watertown to hear the tracks, on which Scholz had recut drums and other percussion and keyboard parts.
+That spring, Boylan returned to Watertown to hear the tracks on which Scholz had recut drums and other percussion and keyboard parts.
 He then hired a remote truck from Providence, Rhode Island to come to Watertown, where it ran a snake through the basement window of Scholz's home to transfer his tracks to a 3M-79 2-inch 24-track deck.
 The entire recording was completed in the basement, save for Delp's vocals, which were recorded at Capitol Studios' Studio C with Warren Dewey engineering the overdubs.
+Some of the equipment used in the recording of the album was designed by Scholz himself.

 All vocals were double-tracked except the lead vocal, and all the parts were done by Delp in quick succession.
-When Scholz arrived in Los Angeles for mixing, he felt intimidated and feared the professional engineers would view him as "a hick that worked in a basement."
-Instead, Scholz felt they were backwards in their approach and lacked knowledge he had obtained.
+When Scholz arrived in Los Angeles for mixing, he felt intimidated.
+He feared the professional engineers would view him as "this hick who worked in a basement."
+Instead, Scholz felt they were backward in their approach and lacked the knowledge he had obtained.
 "These people were so swept up in how cool they were and how important it was to have all this high-priced crap that they couldn't see the forest for the trees," he said.

-Boylan encountered his only real confrontation with the autocratic Scholz during the mixing stage, in which Scholz handled the guitar tracks, Boylan the drums and Dewey the vocals, with Steve Hodge assisting.
+Boylan encountered his only real confrontation with the autocratic Scholz during the mixing stage, in which Scholz handled the guitar tracks, Boylan the drums, and Dewey the vocals, with Steve Hodge assisting.
 Scholz pushed guitars too high in the mix, rendering vocals inaudible at times.

-The entire operation has been described as "one of the most complex corporate capers in the history of the music business."
-With the exception of "Let Me Take You Home Tonight", the album was a virtual copy of the demo tapes.
-The album was recorded for a cost of a few thousand dollars, a paltry amount in an industry accustomed to spending hundreds of thousands on a single recording.
+The operation has been described as "one of the most complex corporate capers in the history of the music business."
+Except for "Let Me Take You Home Tonight," the album was a virtual copy of the demo tapes.
+The album was recorded for a few thousand dollars, a paltry amount in an industry accustomed to spending hundreds of thousands on a single recording.